DIY Montessori Munari Baby Mobile (Simple and beautiful)

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

-Use scissors to cut out one of each shape, roughly (no need to be precise here!)
+Step 5: Use scissors to cut out one of each of the geometric shapes.
+This can be a rough cut, no need to be precise here!

-Use a spray adhesive to stick those 3 pieces to the cardboard or foam board.
+Step 6: Use a spray adhesive to stick the 3 shape pieces to a piece of cardboard or foam board.
+This will be the start of the high-contrast cards for your assembled Munari mobile.

-Use spray adhesive to stick the shapes to the other side of the cardboard shapes.
+Step 9: Use spray adhesive to stick the shapes to the other side of the cardboard.

-When dowel C (shortest dowel) is dry take a piece of painter’s tape and cut about one-third of the width of the tape strip.
+Step 10: When dowel C (the shortest dowel) is dry, take a piece of painter’s tape and cut about one-third of the width of the tape strip.
 Wrap the strip of tape around the dowel so it looks like a candy cane.

-Now paint dowel C black, this will create a black-and-white spiraled dowel.
+Step 11: Now paint dowel C black; this will create a black-and-white spiraled dowel.

 IF YOU USED CARDBOARD: take a needle and poke a hole at the top of the shape.
 Thread the string into place.
 Tie a fishing knot or another secure knot.
 Tie string to the glass/plastic ornament as well.
 Follow the link to an easy-to-follow video on how to tie a fishing knot.

-First, attach the pieces to their correct dowel, then attach the dowels to each other.
+First, attach the pieces to their correct dowel, then attach the dowels.
 Use fishing knots or another secure knot when attaching the pieces.
 You will be able to fine-tune it and balance it once everything is attached.
 When balancing, start at the top and get the ornament to balance with the other dowels and pieces.
-Once Dowel A is balanced the rest will be easier to balance and adjust.
-Place on a mobile hanger of some sort or store for when you need this mobile for your baby!
+Once Dowel A is balanced, the rest will be easier to balance and adjust.
+Place on a mobile hanger of some sort, or store it in a cool, dry place until you need this mobile for your baby!

 DIY Montessori Munari Baby Mobile